gbonmar/chat-app/README.md

 Requirements checklist:
 ✓ Create a simple chat app
 ✓ Essential CRUD operations
+✓ Have a client and a server module
 ✓ Events and activities should be in real time(eg. Notifications, chats & etc)

 Components must have